songbinliu/updatePod/README.md

 # updatePod #

 When to reschedule a Pod with our own scheduler, we needs to change the scheduler-name of the Pod.
-This piece of code is to test how to update a Pod's scheduler-name:
+This piece of code is to test how to update a Pod's scheduler-name.

+Usually, Pod will be created by in two ways: by ReplicationControler/ReplicateSet, or created directly.
-(1) If pod is created by ReplicationController, then set the scheduler.name in the ReplicationController.Template;
+  * If pod is created by ReplicationController, then set the scheduler.name in the ReplicationController.Template;
-(2) If the Pod is created without a ReplicationController/ReplicateSet, then kill & re-create with the new scheduler.name;
+  * If the Pod is created without a ReplicationController/ReplicateSet, then kill & re-create with the new scheduler.name;

 ## Update Pod.scheduler via Client.Pods().Update() API ##
 As shown in the function *testUpdatePod()*, it is impossible to update Pod's scheduler name with this API.